dojo-modeling/dojo-cli/README.md

 ## Setup

 The CLI requires a configuration file with Docker Hub and DOJO credentials.
-This filename can be passed with each CLI command, or the default file `.config` will be used.
+This filename can be passed with each CLI command via the `--config` option, or the default file *.config* will be used.

-See `example.config` for guidance:
+See *example.config* for guidance:
 ```
 {
     "DOCKERHUB_USER": "",